Google Analytics, GDPR and Consent

 1. Keep your compliance alert in place until your visitor takes action to accept it.
 If accepted the alert is removed.
 If the visitor takes no action, then your compliance alert remains in place.
 That is, there is no available action for the visitor to reject the alert.

-2. A site cannot stop or block content if no tracking consent is given.
+2. A site cannot block a visitor if consent is not given.
 The trick is to make the alert “irritating” and “distracting” enough for the visitor to want to take action, but ultimately you cannot stop the user accessing your content if they do not.
+This is directly analogous to a bricks-n-mortar store i.e. no store owner can deny a law abiding citizen access to their store just because they want to.
+Think of the implications if the citizen is a different colour, religion, gender, gay, transgender, disabled etc.

 I deliberately emphasize irritating and distracting as you must give a strong reason for the user to take action – accept to be tracked.
 Otherwise you risk large swathes of visitors simply ignoring your alert and continuing to browse your content regardless i.e. you lose a large amount of visitor data!

-3. Do not track unless consent is given – this goes without saying!
+3. Do not track unless consent is given – this goes without saying unless you can verify you have no third-party tracking!
 As long as the visitor does not clear their cookies, their subsequent visits will not trigger the alert.
+Related article: GDPR – Should You Request Consent Before Tracking?

-4. Remember you are only storing if consent is given.
+4. Remember you are only storing whether consent is given.
 Do not store the fact that a visitor did not give consent (i.e. via a cookie) – that would defeat the object.
+You will be tracking them!

 5. Ensure the correct timing of your data hits.
 If you track the action of actually confirming consent i.e. the acceptance click, ensure you send this to Google Analytics after the pageview hit has fired.
 This sequence is important – a pageview hit should always come first, otherwise Google Analytics gets confused (for example, landing pages become “not set”, campaign attribution is lost).